virtadpt/exocortex-halo/beta_fork/README.md

 * /ping - Ping the server to see if it's available.
 Responds with "pong" (GET)
 * /response - Given some JSON as input ({ "botname": "name", "apikey": "some API key", "stimulus": "Some text to respond to." }), run it through the chatbot brain and return a response.
 Responses will take the form { "response": "Some response here...", "id": <HTTP response code> }  (GET)
 * /learn - Given some JSON as input ({ "botname": "Alice", "apikey": "abcd", "stimulus": "This is some text I want to train the Markov engine on.
 I do not expect to get a response to the text at the same time." }), run it through the chatbot brain to train it a little more.
 Does not return a response to the text, instead it responds with { "response": "trained", "id": <HTTP response code> }  (PUT)
 * /register - Registers the API key of a new client with the server.
-This isn't meant to be used by the client, but on the server-side with a shell script to control what bots can and can't access the server (which keeps people from monkeying around with the chatbot brain).
-An API key is required for this, also - it's kept in the server's .conf file.
+This isn't meant to be used by the client, but on the server-side with a shell script or a manual command to control which bots can and can't access the server (which keeps people from monkeying around with the chatbot brain).
+The server's administrative API key is required for this - it's kept in the server's .conf file.
 (PUT)  Requires the following HTTP headers:
 ** X-API-Key - The server's API key, restricting access.

 The /register API rail requires a JSON document of the following form: